 Although you may initially think that influencer marketing only works if you work with someone with millions of fans, this couldn’t be farther from the truth.
 In fact, influencers with lower follower counts often have better overall engagement rates.

 Considering that they also charge less per post, this means you’re getting a lot more bang for your buck when you work with smaller influencers.
 When you expand your search outside of just the biggest names, you’re sure to find influencers that will fit your budget.

 Here’s an example of an influencer campaign sponsored by Red Bull:

-If you decide to pursue ads in your TikTok marketing strategy, you should always keep in mind that the platform is built around authenticity.
+If you decide to pursue ads in your Tiktok marketing strategy, you should always keep in mind that the platform is built around authenticity.
 Because of this, you don’t need to make high-budget advertisements with eye-popping motion graphics to get a reaction.
-While that’s definitely a viable strategy, you can get quite far as a business making content that appears organic but happens to be promoted.
+You can get quite far as a business making content that appears organic but happens to be promoted.

 However, if you’ve got the budget for one of these high-end advertisements, you can anticipate quite a large reach, as these are great for brand awareness.
 If a user clicks on your ad, they’ll be directed to your profile or one of your hashtag challenges depending on what you choose when you set up the ad.

 Here’s an example of a Tiktok #InMyDenim brand takeover by Guess:

 Once again, Tiktok has managed to take a fairly well-established social media marketing term and flip the definition on its head.

 Instagram hashtag challenges are often grassroots movements that originate with a single user posting a challenge, a hashtag, and promoting it organically (think of the #icebucketchallenge back in 2014).